-Any Coast Guard member may apply (Active Duty, Reserve, Auxiliary, Civilian, Contractor, NAF, etc.).
+Any Coast Guard member may apply (Active Duty, Reserve, Auxiliary, and Civilian).

 LEAD members are expected to attend semi-annual meetings in Washington, DC where the council will review new issues for applicability, conduct initial issue research, and present past research to the Commandant.
 Between meetings, LEAD members will perform research on specific issues to deem their impact on the fleet and to draft recommendations to correct them.
 Members should expect to spend approximately one hour a week working on LEAD material.